Congenital Adrenal Hyperplasia

 Some infant girls may require surgery of atypical external genitalia.
 In this situation, your child will be evaluated by our dedicated urology team headed by Tom Kolon, MD.
 Dr. Kolon has extensive experience in surgical management of children with CAH.

 After an examination from our genitourinary surgeon, the team will meet with your family to counsel you on the different options available, discuss what surgery can do for your child, explain the risks and benefits of the procedure, and develop a treatment plan to meet your child’s individual needs.
 If necessary, surgery is typically done around 6 months of age.

-Our program at CHOP offers patients and families various treatment options to address any potential complications of CAH, such as early puberty or growth disorders.
+Our program at CHOP offers patients and families various treatment options, including clinical trials, to address any potential complications of CAH, such as early puberty or growth disorders.
 Therapies with suppression of puberty or growth hormone are discussed with families in such cases.
 Adolescents and young adults are screened for fertility problems and referred for expert opinion and treatment according to their needs.
 Nutrition and psychology support is available at any point for families.